Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Data and methodology

 \subsection{Simulations and synthetic observations}

-We use data from three numerical simulations of fluctuation dynamos reported in \citet{BS21} where turbulence is driven solenoidally (i.e., $\nabla\cdot\FF = 0$, $\FF$ is the forcing term) over a range of wave-numbers --- (i) $1 \leq |\kk|L/2\uppi \leq 3$, (ii) $4 \leq |\kk|L/2\uppi \leq 6$, and (iii) $7 \leq |\kk|L/2\uppi \leq 9$, as a stochastic Orstein-Ulhenbeck process with a finite time correlation.
-Thus, the average forcing wave-numbers are $k_{\rm f}L/2\uppi = 2$, $5$ and $8$, where $L$ is the length of the box.
+We use data from three non ideal MHD simulations of fluctuation dynamos reported in \citet{BS21} where turbulence is driven solenoidally (i.e., $\nabla\cdot\FF = 0$, $\FF$ is the forcing term) over a range of wave numbers --- (i) $1 \leq |\kk|L/2\uppi \leq 3$, (ii) $4 \leq |\kk|L/2\uppi \leq 6$, and (iii) $7 \leq |\kk|L/2\uppi \leq 9$, as a stochastic Ornstein--Uhlenbeck process with a finite time correlation.
+Thus, the average forcing wavenumbers are $k_{\rm f}L/2\uppi = 2$, $5$, and $8$, where $L$ is the length of the box.
 These $\kf$ correspond to turbulent driving scales $\lf = 2\uppi/\kf = L/2$, $L/5$, and $L/8$, respectively.
-We refer the readers to \citet{BS21,SBS21} and \citet{SS24} for more details on the basic equations, numerical setup and initial conditions.
-In summary, we solve the full set of 3-D magnetohydrodynamic equations in dimensionless units on a uniform grid consisting of $512^{3}$ grid-points in a periodic box of unit length with an isothermal equation of state using the {\texttt{FLASH}} code\footnote{\url{https://flash.rochester.edu/site/flashcode/}} \citep{Fry+00,Benzi+08, EP88} (version 4.2).
+We refer the readers to \citet{BS21,SBS21} and \citet{SS24} for more details on the basic equations, numerical setup, and initial conditions.
+In summary, we solve the full set of 3D magnetohydrodynamic equations in dimensionless units on a uniform grid consisting of $512^{3}$ grid points in a periodic box of unit length with an isothermal equation of state using the {\texttt{FLASH}} code\footnote{\url{https://flash.rochester.edu/site/flashcode/}} \citep{Fry+00,Benzi+08, EP88} (version 4.2).
 The amplitude of the driving results in subsonic turbulence with rms Mach number $\mathcal{M}\approx 0.2$.
-The eddy-turnover time at the driving scale is $\ted = \lf/\urms$, where $\urms$ is the rms value of the turbulent velocity in the steady state.
-For given values of the physical viscosity ($\zeta$), we obtain fluid Reynolds number $\Rey = \urms\lf/\zeta = 1080,1450$ and $1425$ in our simulations with $\lf = L/2$, $L/5$, and $L/8$, respectively.
+The eddy turnover time at the driving scale is $\ted = \lf/\urms$, where $\urms$ is the rms value of the turbulent velocity in the steady state.
+For given values of the physical viscosity ($\zeta$)\footnote{Note that performing nonideal MHD simulations is paramount for fluctuation dynamos as this mechanism essentially involves processes close to resistive scales.
+Hence, we use physical values of viscosity ($\nu$) and resistivity ($\eta$) in the momentum and magnetic induction equations, respectively.
+This is in contrast to ideal MHD simulations where both viscous and resistive dissipation are controlled by numerical diffusion alone.}, we obtain fluid Reynolds number $\Rey = \urms\lf/\zeta = 1080,1450$ and $1425$ in our simulations with $\lf = L/2$, $L/5$, and $L/8$, respectively.
 These are large enough to ensure that the flows are turbulent\footnote{ Following \citet{MSL20}, the Reynolds number corresponding to numerical diffusion is $\approx 2N_{\rm grid}^{4/3}\approx 8000$ for subsonic simulations having $N_{\rm grid} = 512$ grid points.
 This implies that explicit diffusion is significantly larger than numerical diffusion in all our runs.}.